Laniakea-elixir-it/Documentation/source/admin_documentation/ci_cd/cloud_images.rst

 These images needs to be rebuilt every time a new software release or update is delivered, and, of course, in case of critical security issues.
 Therefore, in the long run, their manual creation was not a sustainable strategy.

 We use `Hashicorp Packer <https://developer.hashicorp.com/packer>`_ to create images, whith OpenStack plugin, to instantiate the VM on openstack cloud and save it automatically on it, and Ansible for software installation and configuration.
 Packer will create a VM on OpenStack, will use ansible to configure the software on it (same role used by Laniakea Live builds), and, once finished, will save the image on Glance, ready to be used.

+Therefore Packer is a prerequisite, and its `installation <https://developer.hashicorp.com/packer/tutorials/docker-get-started/get-started-install-cli>`_ is mandatory.

 Finally, the image can be shared with all Laniakea tenants.

 The `Cloud image module <https://github.com/Laniakea-elixir-it/laniakea-ci-infrastructure/tree/master/cloud-images>`_ encompasses: